kyma-project/test-infra/docs/prow/prow-jobs-quick-start.md

 4. Each Prow job must execute a command.
-It can be either specified directly in the Prow job definition file (`templates/data/<NAME-data.yaml>`), or you can attach there a script file, which provides broader options.
+It can be either specified directly in the Prow job definition file (`templates/data/<NAME-data.yaml>`),
     ```yaml
     localSets:
       jobConfig_default: